Kinetic Theory of Gases MCQ

 Option b – 2 km/s

-If the temperature of a gas is increased at constant volume, the time required to travel means free path ……..
+When the temperature of a gas is raised while maintaining constant volume, the time taken to traverse the mean free path

 (A) 574.25 °F